What Do Pavement Ants Look Like?

 Are Pavement Ants Dangerous?

-Pavement ants have the ability to bite, which can be painful, but this rarely happens and is not really a concern.
-Pavement ants can become quite a nuisance when living inside a home creating nests in the foundation or behind walls in the insulation.
+Pavement ants can bite, which can be painful, but this rarely happens and is not really a concern.
+Pavement ants can become quite a nuisance when living inside a Jacksonville home, creating nests in the foundation or behind walls in the insulation.
 In addition, they will contaminate food sources.
-A pavement ant infestation should not be allowed to continue in any home, it should be eliminated as quickly as possible with the help of an experienced professional.
+A pavement ant infestation should not be allowed to continue in any home; it should be eliminated as quickly as possible with the help of an experienced professional.